patitsas/solar-eclipse-timelapse-aligner/README.md

     ![Output Directories](docs/output-directories.jpg)
     ![Sun Results](docs/sun-results.jpg)

+4. If you get an error that the sun radius is computed as 0 pixels, you have two options: adjust the threshold for the sun, and/or calculate the radius yourself.
+It is probably easiest to do the latter.
+To calculate the radius, open up your example file in an image editor.
+Find the pixel coordinates of two ends of the diameter, and use them to calculate the diameter, and then radius.

-4. Check the resulting centered images inside the `-output` directory.
+5. Check the resulting centered images inside the `-output` directory.
 The directory will created along side the `--input` directory, for example, if your input directory is `./jpg`, the `-output` directory will be at `./jpg-output`.

-5. If the results are not perfect, fine-tuning a few parameters may fix the problem.
+6. If the results are not perfect, fine-tuning a few parameters may fix the problem.
 Start the fine-tuning process by viewing the images inside the `-circled` directory.
 The red circle represents the detected sun location, if the circles are off, follow the steps for `Fine-tuning the sun detection` below.

 ## Enable the clipped sun filter